-The premiums you pay on a decreasing term insurance policy will be cheaper compared to a level term policy, but the payout you get will be less each year the policy runs too.
+The premiums you pay on a decreasing term insurance policy will be cheaper compared to a level term policy, but the payout you get will reduce for each year the policy runs.

-For example, if you set up a 20 year policy with £50,000 worth of cover, this is how the payout could change over time depending on the policy you choose:
+If, for example, you set up a 40-year policy with £200,000 worth of cover, this is how the payout could change over time depending on the policy you choose:

 |Remaining term||Level term payout||Decreasing term payout|

 Decreasing term life insurance policies can be taken out alongside mortgages, so the payout reduces in line with your monthly mortgage repayments.

 You could look for a family income benefit (FIB) policy, which pays out an income to your family when you die instead.

 The policy will pay out monthly until the term ends.
 For example:

 If you die 5 years into a 40-year policy, an income will pay out for the remaining 35 years